Book 8

 A) Answer these questions:

-8. What did she beg to Mrs. Williams about ?
+5. What question did Mrs. Williams ask about the dishwasher?

 B) Which words in the story mean the opposite of: